Police

 “People in Black neighborhoods asked Mayor Michael Bloomberg to implement stop-and-frisk.
 There was so much Black-on-Black violence that they couldn’t take it.”

-Then, this past Sunday, The New York Times published an opinion piece citing a recent poll in which 40 percent of white respondents said they believe discrimination against white people is a bigger problem than discrimination against other racial groups.
+There’s a desire underneath those sentences to not be the villain, to not be the problem.
+And I heard echoes of this sentiment last Sunday, in a The New York Times op ed citing a recent poll in which 40 percent of white respondents said they believe discrimination against white people is a bigger problem than discrimination against other racial groups.

 Policing in the United States

-The origins of modern American policing are not neutral.
+The more I read about the origins of modern American policing, the less neutral it looks.
 Scholars trace its beginnings to slave patrols, the first of which were formally organized in the Carolina colonies in 1704.
 These patrols served three primary purposes:

 to track down and return enslaved people who attempted to escape